CharityInfinity/CharityInfinity/index.md

     alt_text: ''
 - template: detail-content
   block: text-1
-  content: "<p>Every contribution is treated as a principal amount and the profits
+  content: "<h3><strong>How it works:</strong></h3><p>Every contribution is treated
-    are donated to NGO of user’s choice once per year.​<br>The principal amount is invested in an index fund or in a well-established mutual fund.​<br>Since profits are calculated after factoring in inflation, the principal amount value will not ideally diminish forever.  </p>"
+    as a principal amount and the profits are donated to NGO of user’s choice once per year.​<br>The principal amount is invested in an index fund or in a well-established mutual fund.​<br>Since profits are calculated after factoring in inflation, the principal amount value will not ideally diminish forever.</p>"
-  headline: 'How it works:'
+  headline: ''
 - template: simple-footer
   block: footer-1
   content: Made with ❤︎ in India